jackeichen/pydiskcmd/README.md

   * AER Event Check(Only in Linux);

 The tool provide a real-time NVMe Asynchronous Event Request check by reading Linux trace file(Need Enable Linux Trace function).
-You can set the event you want to trigger it by sending nvme set-feature command.
+You can set the event that you want to trigger by sending nvme set-feature command.
 Examples(set temperature warning):

     $ pynvme get-feature /dev/nvme0 -f 0x0B